DHDaniel/PyAlgosim/README.md

 The `main()` function is what gets executed every day for each ticker.
 It contains the main algorithm and logic of your trading strategy.
 All the variables that are available for use are in the comments of the `pysimcode.py` file, and they are also described there.
 You can access the optional variables that you have created using the `optional_variables` variable, and looping through it (it is a dictionary).

-## pybank.Account()
+## PyBank.Account()

 One of the most important features of trading is actually having a **trading/bank account**.
-In PyAlgosim, this functionality is provided by the `pybank.Account()` class.
+In PyAlgosim, this functionality is provided by the `PyBank.Account()` class.
 It has numerous functions that you can use to buy and sell stock, and it also takes into account transaction fees for you, so you don't have to worry about it.
 Also, it is completely customizable - you can choose how many funds to start with, the cost of transactions, etc.

-### Using pybank.Account()
+### Using PyBank.Account()

 Where you will write your code, `pysimcode.py`, the Account class is already imported, and is accessed in the `main()` method as `account`.
-If you wish to change the starting funds of the account (`$100,000` by default) you must open the `pysim.py` program, and look for the `pybank.Account()` declaration.
+If you wish to change the starting funds of the account (`$100,000` by default) you must open the `pysim.py` program, and look for the `PyBank.Account()` declaration.
 Change the number to whatever number you wish to use.

-To alter the transaction fee value, you must go into the `pybank.py` program, and alter the `self.TRANSACTION_FEE` value.
+To alter the transaction fee value, you must go into the `PyBank.py` program, and alter the `self.TRANSACTION_FEE` value.

 **Warning**: do not change anything else, or move these files out of place, as it may affect the program and produce errors at runtime.